DellGEOS/HybridJumpstart/modules/module_2/4_ManageAzSHCI.md

 With a VM deployed and migrated, you should take a few minutes to review the settings associated with a virtual machine.

 1. On the **Virtual machines** page, under **Inventory**, click on VM001.
 2. On the **VM001** properties page, you can now see a wealth of information about this VM across general properties, checkpoints (snapshots) and storage/networks.
+Note, some of the properties are not populated because there's no operating system running inside the VM.
 3. Click on **Power** and then **Turn off**, confirming when prompted.
 This will ensure that as we explore the different VM settings shortly, all options are available to us, as some settings are not available while VMs are running.
 4. Click on **Settings**.
 5.